IFRS Foundation

 Water & Wastewater Management

-Water Management
+• Water Management

 Customer Welfare

-Health & Nutrition
+• Health & Nutrition

 Selling Practices & Product Labeling

-Product Labeling & Marketing
+• Product Labelling & Marketing

 Product Design & Lifecycle Management

-Packaging Lifecycle Management
+• Packaging Lifecycle Management

 Supply Chain Management

-Environmental & Social Impacts of Ingredient Supply Chain
+• Environmental & Social Impacts of Ingredient Supply Chain

 Materials Sourcing & Efficiency

-Ingredient Sourcing
+• Ingredient Sourcing

-Companies in the Non-Alcoholic Beverages industry source a wide range of ingredients from suppliers worldwide.
-The industry’s ability to source ingredients and at certain price points fluctuates with supply availability, which may be affected by climate change, water scarcity, land management, and other resource scarcity considerations.
-This exposure can lead to price volatility which may affect company profitability.
-Ultimately, climate change, water scarcity, and land-use restrictions present risks to a company’s long-term ability to source key materials and ingredients.
-Companies that source ingredients which are more productive and less resource-intensive, or work closely with suppliers to increase their adaptability to climate change and other resource scarcity risks will be better protected from price volatility and/or supply disruptions.
+Entities in the Non-Alcoholic Beverages industry source a wide range of ingredients from suppliers worldwide.
+The industry’s ability to source ingredients fluctuates with supply availability, which may be affected by climate change, water scarcity, land management and other resource scarcity considerations.
+This exposure may result in price volatility which may affect entity profitability.
+Ultimately, climate change, water scarcity and land-use restrictions present risks to an entity’s long-term ability to source essential materials and ingredients.
+Entities that source ingredients which are more productive and less resource intensive, or work closely with suppliers to increase their adaptability to climate change and other resource scarcity risks, may reduce price volatility or supply disruptions.

 Tell Us About Yourself